herald

 The mission of the Baptist often is described as heralding or proclaiming the coming of Jesus.
 It’s worth exploring this idea in greater detail as it gives insight into John and his relationship with Jesus.

-The Greek verb προκηρύσσω (proskerusso) comes from the word κῆρυξ (kerux), which means “herald.”
+The Greek verb προκηρύσσω (proskerusso) comes from the word κῆρυξ (kerux), which means herald.
 A herald holds an official role generally serving someone in power whose job is to make official announcements or proclamations and to get the word out.
 A herald is distinct from a messenger in that a messenger would be more likely to deliver a message from one authority to another while a herald would deliver news from an authority to the people.

 What do you think it means that John’s job is described as herald?
 Whom does he serve?
 What’s his message?
 What can we learn from this terminology about John’s relationship with God?

-you also may like our study of the Gospel According to John
+you also may like our study of the book of Exodus

 Click on the picture of the statue of Moses with horns (above) to learn more about Lost in Translation.
 A new entry is archived each Monday.
 Contact us to receive Lost in Translation by email every week.
 You may use any of the contact links on our website to ask Matthew a question.